-G. David Dean is a member of the Bankruptcy & Corporate Restructuring and Litigation Departments.
-He is a resident in the firm’s Wilmington, Delaware Office and Deputy Co-Chair of the firm’s Bankruptcy & Corporate Restructuring Department.
-David focuses in the areas of complex bankruptcy and corporate and commercial litigation in the Delaware Bankruptcy Court, Delaware Court of Chancery and other courts throughout the country.
+G. David Dean is a member of both the Bankruptcy & Corporate Restructuring and Litigation Departments, resident in the firm’s Wilmington, Delaware Office and Deputy Co-Chair of the firm’s Bankruptcy & Corporate Restructuring Department.
+David focuses in the areas of complex Chapter 11 bankruptcy restructuring and litigation primarily in the Delaware Bankruptcy Court.

-In bankruptcy proceedings, David has served as lead counsel to debtors, official committees of unsecured creditors, major creditors and asset purchasers.
-He has also served as trial counsel to a foreign representative in one of the most significant international insolvency trials in U.S. history.
+David regularly serves as lead counsel to debtors, official committees of unsecured creditors, and other major parties in Chapter 11 bankruptcy cases.
 David has also been appointed by the Office of the U.S. Trustee to serve as a Chapter 11 trustee.
-In these roles, David utilizes superior problem-solving, and when appropriate, litigation skills to achieve the best results for his clients and bankruptcy estates.
-David’s unique combination of substantive bankruptcy knowledge and litigation and trial skills allows him to lead any type of bankruptcy matter with efficiency and effectiveness.
-He also works effectively with financially troubled clients to avoid bankruptcy or litigation before it arises.
-David has represented clients in a variety of industries including technology, manufacturing, real estate, retail, health care, advertising, events and entertainment.
+In these roles, David utilizes a unique combination of substantive bankruptcy knowledge and, when appropriate, superior litigation and trial skills allowing him to lead any type of bankruptcy matter with the utmost efficiency and effectiveness.
+He also works successfully with financially troubled clients to avoid bankruptcy or litigation before it arises.
+He has represented clients in a variety of industries including technology, manufacturing, real estate, retail, health care, advertising, events and entertainment.
 David also works as Delaware co-counsel on behalf of clients in a variety of cases.